Former Czech President Vaclav Klaus dismisses criticism for visiting restaurant amid lockdown

 Prague, Czech Republic – Former Czech President Vaclav Klaus has faced criticism for visiting a restaurant in Prague and breaking COVID-19 restrictions.

-Ex-President Klaus justifies “civil disobedience” act
+Ex-President Klaus justifies “civil disobedience” act in restaurant visit

 Earlier this week, Czech tabloid Blesk published pictures of Vaclav Klaus entering, without wearing a mask, a restaurant in Prague and spending one hour inside.